stevetarver/rft-presentations/info-displays/PITCHME.md

 Strategies:

 Many large TVs have a store mode for just this type of thing - my LG for example.
 This retail mode may jack with home user mode.

-You can set up a local media server and many tvs can connect to it (webOS) Use an AppleTV
+You can set up a local media server and many tvs can connect to it (webOS)

+Use an AppleTV

 * Use screen saver: Set to a photo or album and use as a screen saver
 * Use Photos: Create a photos album holding a slide show and view that on the TV.
 * Use Home Sharing:
 * Get an app to show content from dropbox, google drive, etc.

-Create an app that loads slides from a remote hosted site.

 ___